shreshthgoyal/zenfren/README.md

-integrate journal and mood tracking properly update home screen icons and label service account key.json to .env add button for actions in message deploy backend on render, frontend on vercel test everything update readme
+integrate journal and mood tracking properly in buttons with good template update home screen icons and label add timeout from backend server service account key.json to .env update readme